 Joanne is originally from Philadelphia, PA, and worked as a junior-high school teacher and school principal in Philadelphia and Washington, D.C.
 She has a Master of Arts Degree in Education and is a certified facilitator and trainer of trainers of Restorative Justice Practices.
 Joanne has experience in working with RCIA programs, parish councils, literacy programs and domestic violence issues.
 She was the Co-Director of Franciscan Mission Service in Washington, DC.
 In Brazil, Joanne worked with a grassroots shantytown housing organization.
 She is a founding member of Association Fala Mulher, an organization that works to heal women and children, who are victims of domestic violence.

 Joanne was the Director of the MKLM Mission Services Department (MSD) for 3 years and oversaw the planning, implementation and evaluation of MSD programs.

-She has made presentations on Restorative Justice at conferences in Northern Ireland, U.S., Australia and Brazil.
-She presented her work on ESPERE – Conflict and Peacemaking at the International Congress of World Religions in Australia in 2009.
-She has also co-authored a book on the themes of Forgiveness, Reconciliation and Restorative Justice that is being used in working with children and adolescents in social-educational centers in São Paulo.
+In São Paulo, Brazil, Joanne continues to be involved domestically and internationally with restorative justice conferences and programs.
+She has given presentations at Restorative Justice Conferences in Australia, Brazil, Northern Ireland and the USA.
+In 2018, she will go to Finland and Rwanda to give presentations and courses.
+She presented her work entitled ESPERE – Schools of Forgiveness and Peacemaking at the International Congress of World Religions in Australia.
+Joanne also co-authored a Forgiveness, Reconciliation and Restorative Justice book that is being used with adolescents and children in São Paulo social-educational centers.